tradle/why-hypercore/FAQ.md

 Yep.
 Needs to be wrapped into [Hyperbeedown](https://github.com/andrewosh/hyperbeedown) and fed into [LevelUP](https://github.com/Level/levelup).

 This is awesome as there are many databases that work on top of the LevelUP API exposed by LevelDB.
+One example is AWS DynamoDB emulation on top of LevelDB.
+See its [replacement with Hyperbee](https://github.com/tradle/dynalite/).
+Some tests are still failing, but it is getting there.

 #### What proves the scalability of Hyperbee?